Retirement Accounts

 Simplified Employee Pension

-A Simplified Employee Pension (SEP) plan or 408(k) plan gives employers or a self-employed person can establish the ability to contribute to traditional IRAs (SEP-IRAs) set up for employees.
+A Simplified Employee Pension (SEP) plan or 408(k) plan gives employers the ability to contribute to traditional IRAs (SEP-IRAs) set up for employees.

 An SEP plan has lower start-up and operating costs than conventional retirement plans, but is much different than a SIMPLE IRA.
-It is like a traditional IRA that your employer contributes to and is subject to the same rules and restrictions of a traditional IRA.
+It is like a traditional IRA that your employer contributes to.

-• Although it is designed for self-employed and small businesses, it is available for any size business.
+• It is designed for self-employed and small businesses, but is available for any size business.

-• To qualify to participate you must at least be 21 years old, have three years of employment within the last five years, and earn at least $750 compensation per year in 2023 and 2024.
+• To qualify to participate you must at least be 21 years old, have three years of employment within the last five years, and earn at least $750 compensation per year.

 • Participation in traditional IRAs and Roth IRAs does not disqualify you from participating.